Degrees & Majors

 Computer Science, M.S.

-The Computer Science M.S. program offers students a wide variety of research and technology areas of focus including:
+Georgia State University Master of Science in Computer Science program offers students a wide variety of research and technology areas of focus including:

 - Artificial Intelligence